Azure/azure-service-operator/docs/hugo/content/design/ADR-2024-02-Upstream-Deletion/_index.md

 ### Scenario: Deletion of GA version

 The deletion of a GA version of a resource is much rarer event, and requires a much longer notice and deprecation period.

+Either the resource provider will stop accepting the old version of the resource, or it will be entirely shut down.

 ASO should be aware of this change well in advance, and should be able to support migration by including a later version of the resource in a new release.
 We should also document the upcoming deprecation so that users know they need to migrate.